Services Covered by Saskatchewan Health Benefits

 Screening mammography for women aged 50 to 69 - These services are covered through facilities of the Provincial Screening Program for Breast Cancer.
 If your physician sends you elsewhere to diagnose a condition, Saskatchewan Health continues to cover your service.

-Immunization services - Immunizations for children are offered at clinics and schools throughout the province.
-Influenza vaccine is available without charge yearly to persons 65 years of age and over and to those determined to be at high risk for complications of influenza.
+Immunization services - Immunizations for children are offered at health clinics and schools.
+Influenza vaccine is available every year for all Saskatchewan residents 6 months of age and older.

 Sexually transmitted infections (STI) treatment - Approved treatment medications from STI clinics (Regina, Saskatoon and Prince Albert) and physicians are provided without cost to patients.

 Human immunodeficiency virus (HIV) Testing - HIV antibody testing can be done through a private physician, STI clinic or HIV anonymous testing clinic.
 STD clinics and anonymous HIV testing clinics are located in Regina, Saskatoon and Prince Albert.
 Anonymous testing clinics do not require that clients give their identity.
 The testing is without cost to patients.